pbedn/pbedn.github.io/content/books.md

 * Self Help, Health, Philosophy
 * short story about Okinawa elders and few general tips on wellbeing

 I like the concept of Ikigai, but in this book, though "it started it all", Ikigai is barely mentioned.
-Most focus put on general tips.
+Most focus is put on general tips.
 I read already other books about self-help, so nothing new.
 One thing to remember, if you like to live long then grow vegetables in your garden.
 100 years of living guaranteed.

 #### Naval - “Surviving Belize”, “You Snooze, You Lose”, “The Gulf” and “Camp Pozzi” (March 2021)

 * biography
 * a story of GROM soldier from recruitment, boot camp, training, military actions, deployments to Iraq

 I read, actually listened to, four books by Naval about his military adventures.
 And as for someone who was dreaming when young, about being a 'commando', these stories were interesting and inspiring.
 Books are short but immersive.
 Real action from a real soldier.
-And as a funny note, Naval was consulting on "Medal of Honor.
+And as a funny note, Naval was consulting on the "Medal of Honor.
 Warfighter" game, which was very good as well (solid linear military fps).

 #### Kafir - “Contact.
 Polish intelligence forces in Afghanistan” (March 2021)